CharlesKwon/CSharp-Coding-Guidelines/Class.Design.Guidelines.md

 A class or interface should have a single purpose within the system it participates in.
 In general, a class is either representing a primitive type like an email or ISBN number, an abstraction of some business concept, a plain data structure or responsible for orchestrating the interaction between other classes.
 It is never a combination of those.
 This rule is widely known as the [Single Responsibility Principle (SRP)][srp], one of the [SOLID principles][solid].

 Using [Design Patterns](http://en.wikipedia.org/wiki/Design_pattern_(computer_science)) is to communicate the intent of a class.
-If a single design pattern is assigned to a class, the class is more likely doing more than one thing.
+If you can’t assign a single design pattern to a class, chances are that it is doing more than one thing.

 ## An interface should be small and focused ![](imgs/should.png) ##